OliverKurz/animated-cursor-theme-collection/README.md

 Known Issues
 ------------
-1. Packages do not uninstall using sudo make uninstall.
+1. Cursor themes do not uninstall using `sudo make uninstall`.

 Credits
 --------